kineticfire-labs/vim-ide/README.md

 **Clojure specific**

-REPL-related commands require a running REPL prior to opening a Clojure file; the REPL may started with a command such as "lein repl" from the top-level Clojure project directory.
+REPL-related commands require a running REPL prior to opening a Clojure file; the REPL may be started with a command such as "lein repl" from the top-level Clojure project directory.

 | Command | vim Default | Available in Portable | Description |
 | --- | --- | --- | --- |